 1) To save money in the long run

 The DIY option is cheaper in the first instance, but with it, estate administration can be more expensive.
-Your lawyer can draft the document using clear terms, which make administration more efficient.
+Your lawyer can draft the document using clear terms, which makes administration more efficient.
 If your DIY will is not drafted following certain procedures, there is a risk it will not be accepted to Probate.

 2) The process is complicated

 Don’t underestimate how complicated drafting your own will can be.
 Each term must be clear and concise, and all of the terms must operate together.
 You may also have complicated circumstances which would add to your stresses.
-For example, you may be divorced, separated, or be part of a blended family.
+For example, you may be divorced, separated, or part of a blended family.
 All of your personal relationships would need to be considered and listed during the drafting.

 3) You may need more than just a will

 Estate planning encompasses more than a will.
-A will usually goes hand-in-hand with an Advanced Care Directive and an Enduring Power of Attorney.
+A will usually go hand-in-hand with an Advanced Care Directive and an Enduring Power of Attorney.
 You might even need further legal documents such as a loan agreement to help distinguish a loan from, or to, family members, compared with gifting money.